-16. Zantac was developed by GlaxoSmithKline ("GSK") and approved for prescription use by the FDA in 1983.
-The drug belongs to a class of medications called histamine H2-receptor antagonists (or H2 blockers), which decrease the amount of acid produced by the stomach and are used to treat gastric ulcers, heartburn, acid indigestion, sour stomach, and other gastrointestinal conditions.
+- 19. Zantac was developed by GlaxoSmithKline ("GSK") and approved for prescription use by the FDA in 1983.
+The drug belongs to a class of medications called histamine H2-receptor antagonists (or H2 blockers), which decrease the amount of acid produced by the stomach and are used to treat gastric ulcers, heartburn, acid indigestion, sour stomach, and other gastrointestinal conditions. - 20.
+Due in large part to GSK's marketing strategy, Zantac was a wildly successful drug, reaching \$1 billion in total sales in December 1986.
+As one 1996 article put it, Zantac became "the best-selling drug in history as a result of a shrewd, multifaceted marketing strategy that . . . enabled the product to dominate the acid/peptic marketplace."
+Significantly, the marketing strategy that led to Zantac's success emphasized the purported safety of the drug.

-- 17. Due in large part to GSK's marketing strategy, Zantac was a wildly successful drug, reaching \$1 billion in total sales in December 1986.
-As one 1996 article put it, Zantac became "the best-selling drug in history as a result of a shrewd, multifaceted marketing strategy that . . .enabled the product to dominate the acid/peptic marketplace."
-Significantly, the marketing strategy that led to Zantac's success emphasized the purported safety of the drug. - 18.
-Zantac became available without a prescription in 1996, and generic versions of the drug (ranitidine) became available the following year.
+- 21. Zantac became available without a prescription in 1996, and generic versions of the drug (ranitidine) became available the following year.
 Although sales of brand-name Zantac declined as a result of generic and alternative products, Zantac sales have remained strong over time.
-As recently as 2018, Zantac was one of the top 10 antacid tablet brands in the United States, with sales of Zantac 150 totaling \$128.9 million-a 3.1% increase from the previous year. - 19.
-On September 13, 2019, in response to a citizen's petition filed by Valisure, Inc. (discussed in detail below), U.S. and European regulators stated that they are reviewing the safety of ranitidine. - 20.
-On September 18, 2019, Novartis AG's Sandoz Unit, which makes generic drugs, stated that it was halting the distribution of its versions of Zantac in all markets, while Canada requested drug makers selling ranitidine to stop distribution. - 21.
-On September 28, 2019, CVS Health Corp. stated that it would stop selling Zantac and its own generic ranitidine products out of concern that it might contain a carcinogen.
-CVS has been followed by Walmart, Inc., Walgreens Boot Alliance, and Rite Aid Corp. to also remove Zantac and ranitidine products. - 22.
-On October 2, 2019, the FDA stated that it was ordering all manufacturers of Zantac and ranitidine products to conduct testing for NDMA and that preliminary results indicated unacceptable levels of NDMA so far. - 23.
-At no time did any Defendant attempt to include a warning about NDMA or any cancer, nor did the FDA ever reject such a warning.
-Defendants had the ability to unilaterally add an NDMA and/or cancer warning to the Zantac label (for both prescription and OTC) without prior FDA approval pursuant to the Changes Being Effected regulation.
-Had any Defendant attempted to add an NDMA warning to the Zantac label (either for prescription or OTC), the FDA would not have rejected it.
+As recently as 2018, Zantac was one of the top ten antacid tablet brands in the United States, with sales of Zantac 150 totaling \$128.9 million-a 3.1% increase from the previous year. - 22.
+On September 13, 2019, in response to a citizen's petition filed by Valisure, Inc. (discussed in detail below), U.S. and European regulators stated that they are reviewing the safety of ranitidine. - 23.
+On September 18, 2019, Novartis AG's Sandoz Unit, which makes generic drugs, stated that it was halting the distribution of its versions of Zantac in all markets, while Canada requested drug makers selling ranitidine to stop distribution. - 24.
+On September 28, 2019, CVS Health Corp. stated it would stop selling Zantac and its own generic ranitidine products out of concern that it might contain a carcinogen.
+CVS has been followed by Walmart, Inc., Walgreens Boot Alliance, and Rite Aid Corp., all of which removed Zantac and ranitidine products. - 25.
+On October 2, 2019, the FDA stated it was ordering all manufacturers of Zantac and ranitidine products to conduct testing for NDMA and that preliminary results indicated unacceptable levels of NDMA so far.